TheodoreAlenas/personal-website-1/README.md

 given I don't know how to make a website.
 I did know how to write CSS,
-and HTML with accessibility concerns, and I knew some of how to handle complexity and the feeling of being overwhelmed.
+and HTML with accessibility concerns, and I have handled complex tasks in the past.
-It was my first time however that I made a site.
+However it was my first time that I made a site.

 I highly recommend you try to navigate the code, because I put plenty of effort into the directory structure.
-The goal is that navigating the code feels similar to navigating the site, and if multiple pieces of code need to change for the same reason then they're next to each other.
+The goal is to make it so navigating the code feels the same as navigating the site, and if multiple pieces of code need to change for the same reason then they're next to each other.